argent-smith/worker_examples/worker_lwt/README.md

 $ opam init
 ```

 Second, go to the example dir.
-Then, run the following commands%
+Then, run the following commands:

 ``` shell
 $ opam switch create .
 4.07.1 --deps-only